 In March, just before we moved to Malta, stormy weather and high winds finally brought the vulnerable arch crashing down into the sea.
 Now, only scuba divers have the honor of visiting this site, crumbled though it may be.

-My Irish-Colombian has already been diving there and said the white limestone that was never exposed to the elements is shockingly bright underwater.
+My Irish-Colombian has already been diving there.
+He said the white limestone that was never exposed to the elements is shockingly bright underwater.
 He also said the marine life is understandably baffled by this foreign grass now in their midst!

 For all you divers, the Azure Window remains aren’t the only intriguing site in this area.
 The Blue Hole and the Inland Sea are all part of that diverse dive site.

-While I had never met the Azure Window in her former glory, we could still enjoy the beauty of these cliffs facing west as the sun set over the water, offering a stunning backdrop for our very first day trip to the island of Gozo.
+While I had never met the Azure Window in her former glory, we could still enjoy the beauty of these cliffs facing west as the sun set over the water.
+It was a stunning backdrop for our very first day trip to the island of Gozo.

 I can promise, this won’t be our last visit!

 There is a car ferry that runs from Cirkewwa in Malta to Mgarr in Gozo every 45 minutes during off-season.
-It only takes about 25 minutes to make the short crossing, which explains how so many Gozitans (people from Gozo) commute to Malta daily for work.
+It only takes about 25 minutes to make the short crossing.
+That explains how so many Gozitans (people from Gozo) commute to Malta daily for work.

 The ferry itself is fully equipped with indoor and outdoor seating, a cafe offering food and drinks, and bathrooms.
 For such a short journey, it’s nice to see the extra comforts offered to passengers!